zuvaai/zdai-java/README.md

 ## Exceptions

-The general `ZdaiException` class has two subclasses:
+The general `DocAIException` class has two subclasses:
-- `ZdaiApiException` captures unexpected status codes (4xx, 5xx) returned from the API request and includes the status code and response from the server
+- `DocAIApiException` captures unexpected status codes (4xx, 5xx) returned from the API request and includes the status code and response from the server
-- `ZdaiClientException` captures all other errors and always includes the original `cause` (e.g. `IOException`,`JsonProcessingException` etc.)
+- `DocAIClientException` captures all other errors and always includes the original `cause` (e.g. `IOException`,`JsonProcessingException` etc.)

 ## HTTP Library